GloryRunner/Wind-Simulation/README.md

 # Wind-Simulation
-Cartoony style wind simulation.
+Cartoony style wind simulation using sine waves.
 Hasn't been optimized for performance.